Social Welfare Research

 Also under the 1935 Act, benefits were to be based on payroll tax contributions that the worker made during his/her working life.
 A five-year gap between when these contributions started being taken and when they became available made this possible.
 It was not until the 1950s that this shifted to become a universal program, with contributions being paid into a pool that could be accessed regardless of how much the worker paid into the system.

 The amendments of 1939 also led to the creation of dependent and survivor benefits.
 A wife of a retired worker was eligible for a 50% benefit, provided she was at least 65.
 Aged widows (and those caring for dependent children) were eligible for benefits paid at a 75% rate.
 Dependent children of retired or deceased workers received a 50% benefit.
 In 1957, the Disability Insurance Program was enacted.
 Initially, to hold down costs, disabled-worker benefits were limited to persons between the ages of 50 and 64 and were received by a relatively small number of persons (around 330,000 in 1959).
+Today, disabled workers can be of any age (under the full retirement age), and they number more than 5.5 million.

 Medicare—$672 billion:

 Medicare is a federal program that provides health coverage if you are 65 or older or have a severe disability, regardless of your income.
-44 million people currently receive Medicare, a number that approximates the population in America over the age of 65.
+67.5 million people currently receive Medicare, a number that approximates the population in America over the age of 65.

 Background: Like Medicaid, Medicare was created in 1965 during the administration of Lyndon B. Johnson.
 Medicare originally included only hospital and medical insurance.
-In 1972, these benefits were expanded to cover people with disabilities, people with end-stage renal disease (ESRD) requiring dialysis or kidney transplant, and people 65 or older that select Medicare coverage.
+In 1972, these benefits were expanded to cover people with disabilities, people with end-stage renal disease requiring dialysis or kidney transplant, and people 65 or older that select Medicare coverage.
 Individuals under 65 with a disability who receive Social Security cash payments can also receive Medicare.
 Medicare also now covers prescription drugs.

 Does it benefit the wealthy?
 Yes.
 Like Social Security, Medicare is not means tested and is available to anyone over the age of 65, meaning that Medicare benefits the wealthy and the non-wealthy.
 Following the same method used for Social Security, if the average American with net worth above $1 million receives an average benefit of $15,300 per year, total payments to them would approximate $110 billion.